 What Are the Qualities of a Good Cloudberry?

-For best flavor and keeping quality, cloudberry should be picked at peak ripeness, and must be eaten or preserved on the same day.
-Handle the fruits as gently and as little as possible, and avoid washing them unless they’re dusty.
-Don’t forget to pick through the berries to remove leaves or debris too.26
+For best flavor and keeping quality, cloudberry should be picked at peak ripeness, and must be eaten or preserved on the same day they’re harvested.
+Be gentle in handling the fruits and move them around as little as possible.
+Avoid washing them unless they’re dusty.
+Don’t forget to pick through the berries to remove leaves or debris too.29

-After harvesting, refrigerate clean berries in a shallow container.
-An advantage of cloudberry is its naturally high benzoic acid content, allowing the fruits to keep without spoiling or fermenting for longer than expected.
-Afterwards, you can use the berries to make cloudberry jam or add it to baked goods.27
+After harvesting and cleaning, berries should be refrigerated in a shallow container.
+An advantage of cloudberry is its naturally high benzoic acid content, allowing the fruits to keep longer than expected without spoiling or fermenting.
+Afterward, you can use the berries to make cloudberry jam or add it to baked goods.30

 Health Benefits of Cloudberry Seed Oil

 Cloudberry seed oil, which is extracted from cloudberry seeds, offers various benefits.
-It’s abundant in oleic, linoleic and alpha-linolenic acids, vitamins A and E and plant sterols.28,29 This oil also contains different antioxidants like carotenoids that may help increase protection against UV rays, and plant compounds called phytosterols can help strengthen cell membranes.30
+It’s abundant in oleic, linoleic and alpha-linolenic acids, vitamin E and plant sterols.31 This oil also contains different antioxidants like carotenoids that may help increase protection against UV rays, and plant compounds called phytosterols that may help strengthen cell membranes.32

-These beneficial fatty acids and antioxidants may help combat free radical damage, improve the skin’s moisture retention and tone, assist in making the skin look bright, fresh and radiant, help with fading age spots and potentially lessen inflammation.31,32 Unfortunately, there isn’t enough research yet discussing the long-term side effects of cloudberry seed oil.
-Talk to a physician or a trusted health expert first and take a skin patch test prior to using this essential oil to see how your skin will react to it.
+Unfortunately, there isn’t enough research yet discussing the long-term side effects of cloudberry seed oil.
+Talk to a physician or a trusted health expert first and do a skin patch test prior to using this essential oil to see how your skin will react to it.